tcosolutions/betterscan/README.md

 # Use cases for you

-This solutions should be part of DevOps/DevSecOps efforts.
-You can "shift left" your security efforts using below
+This solutions should be part of DevOps/DevSecOps/Platform Engineering efforts.
+You can "shift left" your security efforts using below and providing tools to developers.

 ## Integration via Reviewdog on PR with comments